 Like a desert Oasis Betta camp appeared, shimmering with the promise of cold drinks, I rolled in exhausted.
 I ordered pasta from the quiet Cafe/shop and proceeded to consume litres of various liquids, attempting to quench my thirst.
 I was revived and replenished and was ready to greet the evening as the sun began to drop and the amazing desert pastel colours dazzled me once again.
 After dark, a vehicle pulled up with a couple inside, after chatting briefly they told me they lived close by.
 I think they were a little confused as to why I would be riding after dark out here.
 Sadly I was riding through, what I imagine is a beautiful park under darkness with only my K Lite beam shining ahead.

-The last 150km were certainly not fast as the hot sun once again ensured I was drinking liters of water to stay hydrated.
-Eventually the city of Windhoek was visible in the distance and I was filled with gratitude to be near the end of another amazing adventure.
-Some local riders joined me for the last kms through the suburbs and the media crew were following in their car.
-To my surprise a small crowd had gathered at Christuskirche, a historic church in the heart of the city and the finish line of the inaugural Rhino Run.
+The last 150km were certainly not fast as the hot sun once again ensured I was drinking litres of water to stay hydrated.
+Eventually, the city of Windhoek was visible in the distance and I was filled with gratitude to be near the end of another amazing adventure.
+Some local riders joined me for the last km through the suburbs and the media crew was following in their car.
+To my surprise, a small crowd had gathered at Christuskirche, a historic church in the heart of the city and the finish line of the inaugural Rhino Run.
 Abdullah and Benky were there, visibly coming to terms with life off the bike, after they had pushed each other to the absolute limit at the front of the race at a remarkably consistent pace.

 This was an incredible adventure firmly etched in my memory, the course brought me through such magical terrains, I rode solo for the most part but the locals I met were super friendly and welcoming.
 At no point did I feel unsafe.

 From a race perspective, I was happy, coming into this not that long after the Silk Road Mountain Race, I just wanted to enjoy it and finish it.
-I felt good throughout he race, of course there was low points and some emotional rollercoasters, but nothing I was not used too.
-I rode relatively conservative, especially with my sleep plan of sleeping at least 4 hours each night.
+I felt good throughout the race, of course, there were low points and some emotional rollercoasters, but nothing I was not used to.
+I rode relatively conservatively, especially with my sleep plan of sleeping at least 4 hours each night.
 Maybe I could have pushed harder and slept less, who knows?
-I do know that at the end I was not completely destroyed
+I do know that in the end I was not destroyed

 9 Days 8 Hours 49 Minutes